SteveBarnett/Remixing/_thinking/less-ai-please.md

 ---
 layout: page
-title: Less AI, Please
+title: AI Resistance
 added: 2025-10-31
-updated: 2025-11-01
+updated: 2025-11-02
 longerform: true
 ---

+This is mostly about LLMs.
+I'll bounce between using "LLMs" (which is mostly what I mean) and "AI" (which is mostly what we say in everyday conversation).

+I find myself being critical of the current AI hype partly because it feels familiar to other hype cycles from work: adoption of popular JavaScript libraries; accessibility overlays.

+<h2>Table of contents</h2>

 * tic
 {:toc}

-This is mostly about LLMs.

 ## Ways of being

-- **Careful.** I am for care and consideration with technology usage, weighing the pros and cons.
+- **Careful.** Care and consideration with technology usage, weighing the pros and cons.
-- **Sceptical.** Asking a lot of questions.
-Ask for the specifics, details.
-    - What's the endgame here?
-    - What's being automated?
-What's the input?
-What's the output?
-    - How are we measuring success?
-How confident are we about the output?
-    - What are the pros and cons of using this tech?
-Who benefits and who is harmed?
-    - Keep an eye out for what they try and gloss over
-- **Stubborn**.
-Patient.
-Playing the long game.
+- **Stubborn** Patient, playing the long game.
 Not being easily distracted, or giving up the fight.
-- **Human.** Humanly stubborn and specific.
-Rude to screens.
-Prioritise human originality and human effort.
+- **Human-centre.** Prioritising human originality and human effort.
+Being rude to screens.

 ## Three Big Ideas